 “Offense sells tickets.
 Defense wins championships.”

 The point that Bear Bryant was making is that scoring is great, and it is a lot of fun to watch.
 Yet, if your defense can’t stop the ball, your team will inevitably lose.
+This is the reason it is so important to consider refinancing your student loans and getting rid of them in 3-5 years after you finish training!

 Anyone who has played sports has had this experience on an individual level, too.
 We cannot always control whether the ball is going through the hoop, but we can control how hard we play on defense.